emma-pourrain/emma-pourrain/README.md

 # Biomedicalfluid dynamics with a particular focus on cerebral blood flow - Gemini code
-Here is a brief description of the project

 The following is a useful reference document for users of the code in project Gemini.
 This is a project looking to model the various scenarios of acute ischaemic stroke in a virtual population of patients, with the overarching goal of running an ’in silico’ or ’virtual’ clinical trial, which will be eventually accessible to medical professionals.

+## Overview
-The primary solution strategy is the finite element method.
-The open source software FEniCSx is used as a convenient and effective finite element solver for the partial differential equations modelling acute ischaemic stroke.
-At time of writing the latest version of FEniCSx is from October 2024, that is FEniCSx (0.9).
-FEniCSx is an evolution of the previous version FEniCS Legacy - this document will describe some aspects of this translation.
-FEniCSx is comprised of the libraries UFL, Basix, FFCx, and DOLFINx, which are also available on Github.
-Some improvements on the legacy version include a wide range of available cell types and elements, memory parallelisation, and complex number support.
+This project uses the finite element method (FEM) as the primary solution strategy for modeling acute ischemic stroke.
+To achieve this, we utilise FEniCSx, an open-source finite element solver for partial differential equations. <br> As of October 2024, the latest version of FEniCSx is 0.9, which reprensents an evolution from its predecessor, FEniCS legacy.
+This document outlines key aspects of the transition between these versions. <br> FEniCSx consists of several core libraries, including UFL, Basix, FFCx and DOLFINx, all of which are available on GitHub.
+Compared to the legacy version, FEniCSx introduces several improvements, such as expanded support for various cell types and elements, enhanced memory parallelization and complex number support. <br> These advancements make FEniCSx a powerful and efficient tool for simulating ischemic stroke dynamics.

 This repository contains software corresponding to WP5 of the INSIST project (https://www.insist-h2020.eu/).
-## Overview
-This section should provide a high-level overview of the project's purpose and goals

 ## Table of Contents
 - [Installation](#installation)